 Now lets take a look at some gear that you should include into your Tier 3 survival kit.
 This kit is going to be your life line when bugging out and that's why it has to be geared appropriately.
 The other packs especially the first tier are more of a fall back option if something were to ever happen to your Tier 3.
 I've compiled a list of survival kit items that you may want to include into your bug out bag and out of this list I recommend that you carry at least one item from each category.

-Cotton balls- Covered in Vaseline works great
+Cotton Balls covered in Vaseline

 Tent- A no brainer if you have the space and can afford the weight

-First aid kit- A good start
+First aid kit- An excellent start

 Bandages- For wrapping cuts, scrapes and burns.
 Be sure to carry a variety.

-Ace wrap- For adding support to sprains
+Ace Wrap- For adding support to sprains

 Pain Relievers- Tylenol, asprin and ibuprofen can be used to treat minor aches and pains

-Fixed blade- Used for cutting, chopping, cleaning game and self defense
+Fixed Blade- Used for cutting, chopping, cleaning game, and self defense

-Signaling and Navigation:
+Signaling and Navigation

-Cable ties- Make for great tie downs
+Cable Ties- They make for great tie downs

-Duct tape- Fixes everything
+Duct Tape- Fixes Everything

-Paracord- Make shelters, traps and repairs
+Paracord- Make shelters, snares, and repairs

-Penny stove- A cheap lightweight stove
+Penny Stove- A cheap Lightweight Stove

 Fuel- For your stove of choice